portfors-lab/sparkle/doc/ref/api.rst

 =================
-Neurosound API
+Sparkle API
 =================

-This document is intented for maintainers, and people who wish to expand Neurosound.
+This document is intented for maintainers, and people who wish to expand Sparkle.
 For a description of how I set up the development environment see :doc:`dev_env`

 The program can be divided into two parts: